karimsoft/Hotel-VS-Price-in-Berlin-Germany/README.md

-# Hotel VS Price in Berlin ,Germany
+# How is Hotel's price in Berlin?

 # Information and metrics for hotels in Berlin ,Germany.